MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/start-stop-pause-resume-restart-sql-server-services.md

 5. Select **OK** to close the SQL Server Configuration Manager.

 > [!NOTE]
-> To start an instance of the SQL Server Database Engine with startup options, see [Configure Server Startup Options &#40;SQL Server Configuration Manager&#41;](../../database-engine/configure-windows/scm-services-configure-server-startup-options.md).
+> To start an instance of the [!INCLUDE[ssDE](../../includes/ssde-md.md)] with startup options, see [Configure Server Startup Options &#40;SQL Server Configuration Manager&#41;](../../database-engine/configure-windows/scm-services-configure-server-startup-options.md).

-### To start, stop, pause, resume, or restart the SQL Server Browser or an instance of the SQL Server Agent
+### Start, stop, pause, resume, or restart the SQL Server Browser or an instance of the SQL Server Agent

 1. Start SQL Server Configuration Manager, using the instructions above.